 Half day visits 2.5 hours £25

-All our staff our first aid qualified and on site 24 hours.
+All our staff our first aid qualified and a duty instructor on site 24 hours.

 Ramp to dining room, disabled toilet.

 The venue is not suitable for wheel chairs because of the hilly nature but perfectly suitable for other disabilities.

 Opening Hours & Information

 Open all year except Christmas fortnight.
 Hours vary depending on the agreed length of the visit.